 Here is a comprehensive article on the causes of low emotional intelligence.

-Effects of Low Emotional Intelligence
+Effects of Low EQ

-If you have this problem, it can have a significant impact on your personal relationships, your workplace, and society as a whole.
+If you have this problem, it can have a significant impact on your relationships, your workplace, and society as a whole.

 In Personal Relationships